 Begin a competition analysis by reviewing HVAC company websites.
 Note what others are blogging about and the type of offers they develop.
 Check out their social media and see the interaction with followers.
 Are your local competitors on YouTube or active in community sponsorships?
 Consider adopting some of these practices as well.

-When you understand your competition’s strategies, you will have a better idea of what is working and isn’t working for other HVAC companies.
-By identifying gaps in your competitor’s marketing strategy, you will know where you can start to set yourself apart.
+When you understand your competition’s strategies, you will better understand what is working and isn’t working for other HVAC companies.
+By identifying gaps in your competitor’s marketing strategy, you will know where to start setting yourself apart.

 Conducting a SERP audit is another aspect of competition analysis.
 A SERP analysis can identify which keywords or content a competitor is ranking higher than you for and where you are ranking higher than other companies.
-A SERP analysis will allow you to mine a lot of data, and it’s equally important to know how to interpret the information.
+A SERP analysis will allow you to mine a lot of data, and knowing how to interpret the information is equally important.
 This strategy is one in which a marketing expert can be especially helpful conducting for you.

 Word of mouth referrals from satisfied customers is still one of the best HVAC marketing strategies available.
 When your HVAC company provides excellent customer service, expert workmanship, and competitive prices your customers will happily tell their friends and family about your company.